Jessicashinjo/python-milestones/02-command-line-applications/exercises/CLI_ALPHABITS.md

 # Alphabits

-Use visual studio and C# to build a console app where the user is challenged to enter all the letters of the alphabet, one at a time, without repeating any, and without typing any non-letter characters.
+Use Python to build a console app where the user is challenged to enter all the letters of the alphabet, one at a time, without repeating any, and without typing any non-letter characters.

 ## Behavior